dalyIsaac/Whim/docs/docs/plugins/tree-layout-command-palette.md

 # Tree Layout Command Palette Plugin

 <xref:Whim.TreeLayout.CommandPalette> contains commands to interact with the tree layout via the command palette.
-The commands are automatically loaded in by <xref:Whim.IPluginManager.AddPlugin\*>.
+The commands are automatically loaded in by <xref:Whim.IPluginManager>'s `AddPlugin` method.

 ## Example Config